Wildlife Control Services in Richmond

 Wildlife Removal Q&A with Critter Control of Richmond

 What are some of the most common wildlife issues that homeowners face in your area?

-Gray squirrels and mice.
+Gray squirrels, bats and mice.

 How do the seasons affect wildlife activity in your area?

 Squirrels, raccoons, mice, and rats are big problems during the winter and spring months.
 Woodpeckers are also wintertime nuisances.
 We see a lot of bats, birds, and snakes during the summer and fall.

 What are some common signs of nuisance wildlife activity?